myekul/combined-leaderboard/README.md

 ## Tabs
 ### Leaderboard
-- Ranks players based on a number of criteria (see above)
+- Ranks players based on a number of criteria (see info section)

 ### World records
 - Displays the world records for each category